dartmouth-cs98/hack-a-thing-2-tobias-hack-a-thing-2/README.md

 Once I had properly installed Pysyft, I spent some time reviewing the theory of federated learning (https://arxiv.org/pdf/1811.04017.pdf) was reccomended on openminded's git).
 As I stated in the first hack-a-thing, I felt like I jumped in too quickly without taking the requisite time to truly understand what I was doing.
 This time, I didn't make the same mistake.

-I then followed the first 5 tutorials on openminded's github page, learning how to run ML models from different virtual workers, and the PySyft syntax in general.
+I then followed the first 5 tutorials on openminded's github page (https://github.com/OpenMined/PySyft/tree/master/examples/tutorials), learning how to run ML models from different virtual workers, and the PySyft syntax in general.
 I learned how to build a basic model.

 ## Who did what (if you worked with someone else)
 I worked alone - I felt that I would get more out of the exercise if all the code was produced by myself.